grammatek/dart_lmdb2/dart_lmdb2/README.md

     - Flutter App -> AudioUnit Extension
     - Host -> Sandboxed Plugins
 - Configuration data (and lots of it)

-## Why not LMDB ?

-LMDB is not a general purpose database.
-It's a DB for specific purposes and shines in these areas.

-You should not use LMDB, if
-- your schema is not K/V based, but relational
-- you need to efficiently query values additionally to keys
-- you want to save time series or streaming data (e.g. logging)
-- you cannot provide the same amount of RAM as your DB size **in write scenarios**

 ## Supported Features